redpesk-common/sec-gate-oidc/docs/5-running-and-testing.md

 # Running/Testing

-afb-sec-gate-oidc is an afb-binder-v4 extension and cannot work with afb-binder-v3.
-Check with 'afb-binder --version' that your version >= 4.0.0
+afb-sec-gate-oidc is an afb-binder-v4 extension and cannot work with afb-binder-v3. \
+Check with `afb-binder --version` that your version >= 4.0.0

 ## Requirements